rmifka/Lunatic/README.md

 ## 🚧 Contributing

-If you have ideas or want to improve Vanguard, **PRs and issues are always welcome**!
+If you have ideas or want to improve Lunatic, **PRs and issues are always welcome**!
 Let’s keep it **simple and clean**, though — no unnecessary complexity.

 ---